-Study associations do more than provide added depth to a particular study programme.
-For many students, they also play a crucial role in their social life at university.
-A great many of these young people get to know their fellow students better through the activities organised by their study association, especially during their first year.
-Study associations have a connecting role – yet the coronavirus pandemic has made fulfilling that role much more challenging.
-For this reason, the Keep in Touch campaign is offering study associations a helping hand in doing what they are already doing – and showing so much creativity in the process – under these difficult circumstances.
+For many students, study associations play a crucial role in their social life at university.
+Various study associations successfully submitted ideas for activities for the first round of Keep in Touch to bring students – both members and non-members – closer together.
+Many students, especially those in the first year of their studies, got to know their fellow students better through the activities organised by study associations.
+In other words, study associations have a connecting role – yet the coronavirus pandemic has made fulfilling that role much more challenging.
+For this reason, the Keep in Touch campaign offers study associations a helping hand in organising creative activities within the coronavirus restrictions.

 Elin Swaan of VSPA: ‘All Ears is an initiative for students, by students.
 All Ears will be a call line run by psychology students where all UvA students will be able to call to for a listening ear or just to have a nice chat with a fellow student.
 Thanks to the help of the Keep In Touch fund, this initiative was given a chance and is currently being developed further.
 So keep your eyes open for All Ears!’